 At December 31, 2017, the Company's financing receivables and working capital items denominated in Canadian dollars, Renminbi, Yen and Euros translated into U.S. dollars was \$90.1 million.
 Assuming a 10% appreciation or depreciation in foreign currency exchange rates from the quoted foreign currency exchange rates at December 31, 2017, the potential change in the fair value of foreign currency-denominated financing receivables and working capital items would have been \$9.0 million.
 A significant portion of the Company's selling, general, and administrative expenses is denominated in Canadian dollars.
-Assuming a 1% change appreciation or depreciation in foreign currency exchange rates at December 31, 2017, the potential change in the fair value of foreign currency exchange rates at December 31, 2017, the potential change in the company's selling, general, and administrative expenses is denominated in Canadian dollars.
 Assuming a 1% change appreciation or depreciation in foreign currency exchange rates at December 31, 2017, the potential change in the amount of selling, general, and administrative expenses would be \$0.1 million for every \$10.0 million in Canadian denominated expenditures.